Meet The Board

-Laura is honored to serve for a third term as TAP's Director of Audience Relations!
-She previously served on the Board as Secretary during the 67th season.
-Laura has also been TAP's Volunteer Coordinator and an assistant to the Director of Development.
+Laura has been honored to serve as TAP's President for the last two seasons.
+She has previously served on the Board as Secretary during the 67th season and the Vice President and Director of Audience Relations during the 68th-70th seasons.
+Laura has also been involved as TAP's Volunteer Coordinator and an assistant to the Director of Development.
+She served as Producer for TAP’s Singin’ in the Rain this season and Monty Python’s Spamalot (which unfortunately was cancelled due to the pandemic).
 Laura has a passion for the arts and enjoys watching a beautiful production come to life.
 In her spare time, she enjoys hiking, cooking, and reading.
 Email Laura.

 Mario Leone, Treasurer

 A member of TAP since 2018, Mario is eager and honored to join the Board as Treasurer.
-Following his first performance in Sweeney Todd in 2018, he appeared onstage once more in the ensemble of The Hunchback of Notre Dame, then again in Curtains in 2019.
-Offstage, he has assisted with auditions and returned to his behind-the-scenes roots backstage with Beauty and the Beast A native of Rostraver, PA, Mario found a second family through The Arlington Players and hopes to help others do the same.
-Mario currently works as a software engineer at Capital One in McLean, VA.
+Following his first performance in Sweeney Todd in 2018, he appeared onstage in The Hunchback of Notre Dame, Curtains, and most recently Singin' in the Rain.
+In his previous terms as Treasurer, he has worked to simplify and streamline TAP's financial processes, and looks forward to continuing to do so!
+A native of Rostraver, PA, Mario found a second family through The Arlington Players and the local community theater scene and hopes to help others do the same.
+Mario currently works as an engineering manager at Capital One in McLean, VA.
+Email Mario.

 Mel Gumina, Membership Director

 A lifelong performer, Mel joined TAP in the summer of 2019, as a Silly Girl in Disney’s Beauty and the Beast.
-Through The Arlington Players, Mel finally found a theater family in the DC-Metro area.
-She continued working with TAP all the productions of the 2019-2020 season and is thrilled to step into the role of Director of Membership.
-It is her ultimate goal to work with the greater TAP community to nurture and spread the sense of family that she holds so dearly across the organization.
-When she is not onstage, Mel works as an American Sign Language-English interpreter throughout the DC-Metro area.
+Through The Arlington Players, Mel finally found a theater family in the DC-Metro area and continued to work with TAP on shows until the Covid-19 pandemic, when she joined the board as Director of Membership.
+She is thrilled to be returning to the board to foster TAP's wonderful sense of community.
 Email Mel.